Esau4119/ServerSphere/README.md

 # How to Run

 Make sure to have:

   2 terminals

-    one in backend
+  One in Backend

-    one in frontend
+  One in Frontend

 Then Just:

   Npm Start Both